terraref/documentation/accessing-betydb-with-arcmap.md

   * Password: DelchevskoOro
   * Options: select 'Also list tables with no geometry'

-### Dumping a Shapefile
+### How to export plots from PostGIS as a Shapefile

-This does not require GIS software.
-While connecting directly to the database within GIS software is handy, it is also straightforward to dump out Shapefiles.
+This does not require GIS software other than the PostGIS traits database.
+While connecting directly to the database within GIS software is handy, it is also straightforward to export Shapefiles.

 After you have connected via ssh to the PostGIS server, the `pgsql2shp` function is available and can be used to dump out all of the plot and site definitions (names and geometries) thus: